 The Pensions Regulator has published a consultation on proposed changes to Code of Practice 12 relating to the new tests for issuing a contribution notice (the employer insolvency test and the employer resources test).
 Although the accompanying press release says that the Regulator does not expect the new tests to significantly shift its current approach to assessing potential CN cases, the updated code explains the circumstances in which the Regulator will consider issuing a CN on the basis of the new tests.
-The Regulator has also taken the opportunity to update and clarify the circumstances in the code, and corresponding examples in its guidance, based on its experience to date.
+The Regulator has also taken the opportunity to update and clarify the circumstances in the code, and corresponding examples in its guidenea, based on its experience to date guidance, based on its experience to date.